golo-lang/gldt/README.md

 GLDT should be installed and the GDLT editor should be run on each .golo file.

+<b>Automatic installation</b>

+Under Eclipse, click on Help -> Install new software, and enter the htpp://gldt-update-site.golo-lang.org/nightly URL

+and hit the Enter key.
+After a short time, you should see GLDT displayed in the tree, select it and click on the Next

+button.
+When the feature Golo Development Toolkit Core is displayed, click on the Next button, accept the license agreement

+and click on the Finish button.
+Restart Eclipse.

+GLDT should be installed and the GDLT editor should be run on each .golo file.

 <b>IRC<b>

 Log into the #gldt IRC channel on irc.freenode.net or with <a href="http://webchat.freenode.net">web irc client</a>